apache/mesos/docs/high-availability-framework-guide.md

 previous leading master has failed and connecting to the new leader; when the framework has successfully reregistered with the new leading master, the `reregistered` scheduler callback will be invoked.

-When a highly available framework scheduler initially connects to the master, it should set the `failover_timeout` field in its `FrameworkInfo`.
-This specifies how long the master will wait for a framework to reconnect after a failover before the framework's state is garbage-collected and any running tasks associated with the framework are killed.
-It is recommended that frameworks set a generous `failover_timeout` (e.g., 1 week) to avoid their tasks being killed unintentionally.

 ### Agent Reregistration
 During the period after a new master has been elected but before a given agent